compufox/elephrame/README.md

 ### Bot Types

-So far the framework support 4 bot types: Periodic, Interact, PeroidInteract, Reply
+So far the framework support 5 bot types: Periodic, Interact, PeroidInteract, Reply, Command

 - `Periodic` supports posting on a set schedule
 - `Interact` supports callbacks for each type of interaction (favorites, boosts, replies, follows)